House Rules and Updates

 Blindsight vs Truesight

 According to the 4e Compendium, at some point these two terms became synonymous.
 This is no longer the case, because it is dumb.
-Both senses allow a creature to see in

 This effect works like the true seeing spell from other editions of the D&D game, in as much as it reveals the world in its truest form.
 Within the listed sight radius, the creature can see through illusions, and takes no penalty to detect or attack creatures rendered invisible through magical means.
 Truesight also allows a creature to see in darkness, and to view the true form of polymorphed or shapeshifted creatures, even though these effects are not illusionary.
 Truesight is generally magical in nature, and so may falter in areas of low magic.

 - Truesight cannot see through smoke, fog, walls of blinding fire, or other obscuring matter, whether it’s magical or not.

 - Truesight grants no additional ability to detect creatures who are hiding via simple applications of the Stealth skill.

 Within the listed radius, the creature ‘sees’ due to one or more finely-tuned senses, such as scent, hearing, or echolocation.
 This allows it to detect creatures and its surroundings even in total darkness, and it is immune to the blinded condition.
 Concealment of any sort (illusions, invisibility, low light, fog) is ignored by creatures with blindsight.
 Creatures generally cannot use Stealth to hide from blindsight, and attacks with the Gaze keyword always miss a creature relying on blindsight.

 What it can’t do:

 - Blindsight does not allow the viewer to distinguish colors or any sort of visual contrast, nor to read ordinary printed language.